cowboysdude/Under_Cabinet/README.md

 For code issues there's plenty of help right on this forum [Arduino Forum](https://forum.arduino.cc/).
 Again VERY helpful and great people there.
 I'm new to writing Sketches for projects but once you do a couple it's pretty straight forward.
 BUT then if you really want something to work you'll find a way...
 I did.  ;) Special Thanks to kgray9 for the sketch AND all the help!!

+One issue I have found is that early in the morning before the light really comes in the windows it may flash a bit here and there.
+Needs adjustment to map function.
+You will have to play with it until it works in the location you have it set.

 ## Development
 Want to contribute?
 Great!